18F/handbook/docs/welcome-to-18f/classes/objectives-key-results.md

 ## Leadership

-No one person oversees the creation of OKRs, and each 18F team member is responsible for tracking their own progress toward achieving their OKRs.
+No one person oversees the creation of OKRs, and each CivicActions team member is responsible for tracking their own progress toward achieving their OKRs.

 If you have questions about how to translate your  goals into concrete, measurable steps, or what types of professional-development resources we have access to, contact your team lead.